Kent School of Social Work & Family Science

 Student Conduct Policies

-If the Academic and Professional Standards Review Committee decide to dismiss a student from Kent School and if this dismissal is approved by the Dean, students will only be allowed to return to Kent School in rare cases.
+If the Academic and Professional Standards Review Committee decide to recommend dismissal for a student from Kent School and if this dismissal is approved by the Dean (or designee), students will only be allowed to return to Kent School in rare cases.
 Students who wish to return must write an appeal letter to the BSW Director, stating their reasons why they think they can return to Kent School to complete their studies.

 The Kent School of Social Work Advising and Student Services strives to provide students with excellent academic advising, consistent and accurate program information, and services related to registration, financial aid, and admissions.

-Our office is located in Oppenheimer Hall.
-Please call for an undergraduate advising appointment, questions concerning enrollment and student services, or information regarding application to the BSW program.
-You can reach us by calling (502) 852-8039 or email us at email@example.com.
+BSW advising offices are located in Oppenheimer Hall.
+For more information regarding scheduling an undergraduate advising appointment, questions concerning enrollment and student services, or the application to the BSW program, you can reach us by calling (502) 852-5872 or email us at email@example.com.